Overview of the standard

 What the Standards Are Designed to Do

-CCA standards are designed to:
+PCSA standards are designed to:

 • Establish clear expectations for professional operations